trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/index.md

    If you need to open a new terminal window within the Docker container, run the command `docker exec -it octez-container /bin/sh`.

-## Part 6: Running the smart rollup node
+## Part 6: Run the smart rollup node

 Now that the smart rollup kernel is set up on level 1, anyone can run a smart rollup node based on that kernel.
 Smart rollup nodes are similar to baking nodes, but they run the smart rollup code instead of baking Tezos blocks.